efrecon/machinery/docs/Reference.md

 if it had been specifically pointed at using the `-cluster` global option.

+`docker-machine` itself stores a number of files that are necessary for bootstrapping machines or for storing keys and certificates that are relevant for the cluster.
+To keep this storage separate, but also to ease project migration between machines, `machinery` creates a hidden directory using the same basename as the YAML definition file, but with a leading dash and an ending `.mch` extension in the same directory as the YAML definition file.
+Note that versions prior to 0.7 did have a way to specify this directory, meaning that they used the default directory `.docker` in your home directory.
+You can use the global option `-storage` to interact with projects created using those versions.

 #### Interaction with `docker-compose` <a name="docker-compose" />

 The combination of `machinery`, `docker-machine` and `docker-compose` enables a